CWALabs/SkyCMS/Cosmos.ConnectionStrings/README.md

 #### DynamicConfigDbContext

 Entity Framework DbContext for managing configuration data, connections, and metrics.
-The backing database is determined by your `ConfigDbConnectionString` (Cosmos DB, SQL Server, MySQL, or SQLite).
+The backing database is determined by your `ConfigDbConnectionString` (Cosmos DB, SQL Server, or MySQL).

 **Containers/Tables:**
 - `Connections`: Tenant configuration entities (container: "config")